-As of the date hereof, the Company's exploration priorities are the Larocque East, Geiger, Thorburn Lake and Radio properties.
+As of the date hereof, the Company's exploration priorities are the Larocque East, Geiger, Thorburn Lake, Radio, and Collins Bay Extension properties.

 A program of core drilling at the Hurricane Zone on the Larocque East property was planned for the winter 2021 drilling season, however, due to concerns over COVID-19, the Company has decided to postpone the program at this time.
 The program was focused on expansion of the higher-grade mineralization at the western end of the Hurricane zone.
 The Company is revisiting the plans including the potential to expand its summer program.
-The scope and timing of that revised plan has not yet been finalized, but will take into consideration any restrictions related to the COVID-19 pandemic at that time.
+The scope and timing of that revised plan have not yet been finalized, but will take into consideration any restrictions related to the COVID-19 pandemic at that time.

-Several other exploration activities are planned in the future but are not currently scheduled due to the Company's current focus on the Hurricane Zone drilling at Larocque East.
-These activities include additional exploration drilling on several target areas at the Geiger property.
+Additional exploration activities planned for the second half of 2021 include geophysical surveying at the Larocque East and Collins Bay Extension properties, plus a drilling program at its Geiger property.
+Several other exploration activities are planned in the future but are not currently scheduled.
 Future work on the Thorburn Lake property will include follow-up drilling in the area of TBN17-23 and 27, drill evaluations of other geophysical anomalies generated in 2016 and geophysical anomalies generated by the survey recently completed in 2017.
 At Radio, additional drilling is required to continue to evaluate high priority geophysical targets on the property.